Paint New Image

 From sketch & prompt to generation & a quick switch to open eyes!

-Select the Paint New Image button above your prompt bar.
+Click the Paint New Image button under your prompt bar.
 This opens our Canvas and removes the need for you to use external painting software (You always have the option to upload images created with external sources, though!).

 There are a few handy tools that you can use while editing in the Canvas: